 Kent State Joins the LeBron James Family Foundation’s Efforts to Get Akron Students College and Career Ready

-“Our Kent State ambassadors will work one-to-one with the I PROMISE students to introduce them to what lies ahead as they become young adults,” Tankersley said.
-“These relationships are key to ensuring these high school students can not only see themselves on a college campus some day, but that they also can see themselves succeeding and earning a degree.”
+“Our Kent State ambassadors will work one-to-one with the I PROMISE students to introduce them to what lies ahead as they become young adults,” Dr. Tankersley says.
+“These relationships are key to ensuring these high school students can see themselves not only on a college campus someday, but also succeeding and earning a degree.”